Share sensitive data securely with partners, vendors, and customers

 PKWARE applies persistent encryption that remains with files in transit and at rest, preventing unauthorized access no matter where the files are copied or shared.
 Smartkeys, PKWARE’s innovative key management technology, can be used to manage access control at the folder or individual file level, even after a file has left the organization.

 Protection for every use case

-Because Smartcrypt is a data security solution and not a data exchange mechanism itself, it can be used to add encryption to a wide range of existing transfer workflows and processes.
+Because PKWARE technology focuses on data itself, rather than the exchange mechanism, it can be used to add encryption to a wide range of existing transfer workflows and processes.

-- Email: Smartcrypt integrates with Microsoft Outlook, allowing organizations to secure sensitive data in message bodies and attachments without disrupting the user experience.
-Smartcrypt can be configured to scan and protect emails automatically, or to provide a manual workflow for users who need to specify different encryption keys and authorized users for different outgoing messages.
+- Email: PKWARE solutions integrate with Microsoft Outlook, allowing organizations to secure sensitive data in message bodies and attachments without disrupting the user experience.
+PKWARE can be configured to scan and protect emails automatically, or to provide a manual workflow for users who need to specify different encryption keys and authorized users for different outgoing messages.

 - Cloud: Many organizations use cloud-based storage services as a mechanism for sharing data.
 However, once data leaves an organization’s network for the cloud, the organization has limited control over where the data might travel next.
 Cloud services that provide data protection capabilities typically leave data in the clear while in transit, or leave encryption keys (and ultimately, control over the data) in the hands of the cloud provider.

 With PKWARE, files can be encrypted before they are copied or sent to the cloud, and administrators can revoke access to encrypted files at any time, even if the files have been moved elsewhere.

 - FTP: FTP remains one of the most common mechanisms for data exchange between organizations.
 While secure FTP provides some measure of protection for data in transit and while it resides on the server, the organization that owns the data cannot control what happens once files are downloaded by a partner, vendor, or customer.